dylanz13/foodon_firebase/README.md

 # Ingredient Analysis API

 A comprehensive food ingredient analysis service that extracts ingredients from menu text, identifies allergens and dietary incompatibilities, and provides personalized safety assessments for users.
+Integrates with firebase cloud firestore for storage, along with firebase auth for user ids.

 ## Features